vavkamil/awesome-vulnerable-apps/README.md

 - [Cfngoat - Vulnerable Cloudformation Template](https://github.com/bridgecrewio/cfngoat) - Cfngoat is Bridgecrew's "Vulnerable by Design" Cloudformation repository.
 - [TerraGoat - Vulnerable Terraform Infra](https://github.com/bridgecrewio/terragoat) - TerraGoat is Bridgecrew's "Vulnerable by Design" Terraform repository.
 - [caponeme - Capital One Breach](https://github.com/avishayil/caponeme) - Repository demonstrating the Capital One breach on your AWS account
+- [WrongSecrets](https://github.com/commjoen/wrongsecrets) - WrongSecrets is "Vulnerable by Design" to show how to not handle secrets in Docker, Kubernetes and in the cloud (AWS/GCP/Azure).

 ## SSO - Single Sign On